Colon Cancer Screenings: What Test is Best?

 Colon cancer screening is essential for everyone and that includes you, regardless of your age.

+At the Digestive Health Center in Reno, Nevada, our gastroenterologists stress the importance of colon cancer screening at our Reno endoscopy center for all ages.
 If you’re at risk or notice symptoms, what is the best colon cancer screening method?
-Your options are an at-home colon cancer screening kit or a colonoscopy, and when you choose between them, you will want to consider three factors: accuracy, cost, and convenience.
+Your options are an at-home colon cancer screening kit or a colonoscopy.
+To help you chooce, consider three factors: accuracy, cost, and convenience.

 Colon Screening Accuracy

-An accurate, thorough screening is essential because results you don’t trust are pointless and potentially fatal.
+An accurate, thorough screening at Digestive Health Center is essential because results you don’t trust are pointless and potentially fatal.

 At-home colon cancer screening kits claim to be highly accurate, but both the small print and research tell a different story.
 There’s a high risk of self-contamination and results are not reliable.
 Eight percent of known colon cancers go undetected.
 Fifty-eight percent of precancerous adenomas are missed, and 13 percent of users get a false positive.

-A colonoscopy can identify colon cancer at all stages, precancerous growths, and other digestive diseases.
-By choosing a fellowship-trained gastroenterologist with an above-average adenoma detection rate (ADR), and a surgery center with industry-leading AAAHC and CMS safety and quality certifications, you can be confident your colonoscopy will be safe, accurate, and thorough.
+A colonoscopy at the Reno endoscopy center can identify colon cancer at all stages, precancerous growths, and other digestive diseases.
+By choosing one of our fellowship-trained gastroenterologists in Reno, Nevada with an above-average adenoma detection rate (ADR), and our surgery center with industry-leading AAAHC and CMS safety and quality certifications, you can be confident your colonoscopy will be safe, accurate, and thorough with us.

 Cost Of Colon Kits